What Is a P45? P45 and Umbrella Companies Explained

 When you leave one umbrella company, they issue you a P45.
 You give that P45 to your new umbrella company when you join.
 The new umbrella uses it to pick up your payroll where the last one left off.
 If you don’t have a P45, you fill in a new starter declaration instead.

-Your old umbrella must issue the P45 promptly after your leaving date.
+Your old umbrella company must issue the P45 promptly after your leaving date.
 HMRC requires this.
 In practice, it can take a few days after the final payroll run.

 Read our switching umbrella companies guide for the full process of moving between providers.